rasmus-kirk/halo/documents/thesis/05-arith/05-spec.md

 Notice that $\boxed{a}, \boxed{b}, \boxed{c}$ are wire cells and $\boxed{1}, \boxed{-1}, \boxed{0}$ are constant cells.
 Our notation conveniently aligns with drawing tables.

+\vspace{1em}

-The pre-constraints in this example only define a gate for the color $t$ wheras the rest of the colors are empty.
+The pre-constraints in this example only define a row for the color $t$ wheras the rest of the colors are empty.
 Recall that the length of the vector of cells must be uniform within a color, but not across colors.
-So this definition is fine.
+So these pre-constraints type checks / are valid.
 \end{tcolorbox}

 In the above example, we use the notation $F_{GC}^{\plonkm}$ for the gate constraint polynomial from [@plonk], the gate constraint in our $\Plonk$ protocol is dependent on the properads that the user defines which we will see later when we define $\Spec$.